Health workforce

-Health promoting schools Focus
+Health promoting schools Background

 On the different types of taxes, excise taxes are the most important for promoting health because they change the cost of the taxed product relative to other goods.